 Assault is a person injuring or attempting to injure another person without legal justification.
+Furthermore, the injuries do not have to be sustaining.
+Instead, even temporary pain or a physical threat can be considered assault.
 Based on the way the injury was caused and the seriousness of the injury, an assault charge can be classified as a simple assault or an aggravated assault.

 If you or a family member has been charged with simple assault in the New Jersey area, it is critical that you find trusted legal guidance to help you defend yourself against criminal charges with serious consequences.

-What are the Potential Consequences of a Simple Assault Conviction?
+What are the Potential Penalties of a Simple Assault Conviction?

 - sentenced to serve up to 6 months in jail